Aradhya-Shaswat/E-Judgement/README.md

 # E-Judgement

-A DEMO A.I Trained to diiferentiate between right and wrong.
+A DEMO A.I Trained to differentiate between right and wrong.